ecoologic/rails_starter_app/README.md

 TODO?
 How to market?

-An app to know which websites respects your privacy and those you should avoid.
-The database created by the community by answering questions and linking the relevant lines in the website policy.
+An app to know which websites respect your privacy and those you should avoid.
+The database created by the community by answering questions and quoting the relevant lines in the website policy.

 [Answer]
     + rating